luthramanisha/TCEP-Demo/README.md

 ## Running on GENI

 GENI provides a large-scale experiment infrastructure where users can obtain computing instances throughout the United States to perform network experiments.
-TransitiveCEP includes useful scripts to enable easier simulations on GENI which are described below.
+TCEP includes useful scripts to enable easier simulations on GENI which are described below.

 ```
 cd scripts/